 On June 26, 2003, Greenville First Statutory Trust I (a non-consolidated subsidiary) issued \$6.0 million floating rate trust preferred securities with a maturity of June 26, 2033.
-At December 31, 2023, the interest rate was 8.72% and is indexed to the 3-month LIBOR rate plus 3.10% and adjusted quarterly.
+At December 31, 2024, the interest rate was 7.77% and is indexed to the Three-month SOFR rate on the determination date plus 3.10% and adjusted quarterly.
 The Company received from the Trust the \$6.0 million proceeds from the issuance of the securities and the \$186,000 initial proceeds from the capital investment in the Trust, and accordingly has shown the funds due to the Trust as \$6.2 million junior subordinated debentures.

 On December 22, 2005, Greenville First Statutory Trust II (a non-consolidated subsidiary) issued \$7.0 million floating rate trust preferred securities with a maturity of December 22, 2035.
-At December 31, 2023, the interest rate was 7.03% and is indexed to the 3-month LIBOR rate plus 1.44% and adjusted quarterly.
+At December 31, 2024, the interest rate was 6.03% and is indexed to the Three-month SOFR rate on the determination date plus 1.44% and adjusted quarterly.
 The Company received from the Trust the \$7.0 million proceeds from the issuance of the securities and the \$217,000 initial proceeds from the capital investment in the Trust, and accordingly has shown the funds due to the Trust as \$7.2 million junior subordinated debentures.